AngleProtocol/angle-docs/other/cross-chain.md

 ### Single Token Representation per Chain

-Bridges are what allow to bring agEUR and ANGLE from one network to another.
-Usually, bridges work by minting their own version of the token they bridge.
-What they do in practice is that they burn (or lock) tokens on the origin network and mint new tokens on the destination network.
+Bridges are what allow to bring a token from one network to another.
+Usually, they work by burning (or locking) tokens on an origin network and minting their own version of the token they bridge on a destination network.

-There can therefore be as many representations for a single token as there are bridges that support it.
+There can be as many representations for a single token as there are bridges that support it.
 What protocols usually do to make sure that people only use a single standard for a token across a chain is that they create liquidity pools for people to swap between bridged representations of a token to the official one.

 This comes with the disadvantage of increasing fees and slippage for people bridging on top of fragmenting token liquidity through different standards.